mobx-little-router/mobx-little-router/packages/mobx-router/README.md

   is causing any potential reactions whenever its own state changes.
 The store never directly communicates with the rest of the application.

+  Note: Location `pathname` is always normalized to end with a trailing `/`.

 2. **Scheduling**

   The `Scheduler` class handles all incoming navigation requests.
 Each request is processed